 Frameworks 101: How Can We Leverage a Framework for Dark Web Threat Intelligence?

-For purposes of the conversation, this entire blog addresses external threat intelligence, specifically in the context of the Dark Web, and associated framework application.
-Simply put, we are focused on addressing threat intelligence inputs that expose threats or risks external to the firewall/secure perimeter.
+For purposes of the conversation, this blog addresses external threat intelligence, specifically in the context of the Dark Web and associated framework application.
+In short, we’re focused on addressing threat intelligence inputs that expose threats or risks external to the firewall/secure perimeter.

 What is the Cyber Threat Intelligence Framework?

 The Cyber Threat Framework was developed by the US Government to enable consistent characterization and categorization of cyber threat events, and to identify trends or changes in the activities of cyber adversaries.
 Considerable time and effort are spent generating and producing cyber threat intelligence.
 As such, a framework provides structure for assessing, triaging and dispositioning this intelligence.

 Externally, understanding inputs and preparation for targeting activities is critical for planning said action.
 Once planned, specific engagement is the next key.
 This may include research, covert engagement and, ultimately, drive results.
 As a result of these external activities, internal actions, monitoring, defense, and/or disruptive activities can then be executed.